1 9 6 3 – 1 9 6 7 (USA)

 “Name: Richard Kimble.
 Profession: Doctor of Medicine.
 Destination: Death Row, State Prison.
 Richard Kimble has been tried and convicted for the murder of his wife.
 But Richard Kimble is innocent…”

-Produced by the prolific Quinn Martin, The Fugitive Starred David Janssen as Doctor Richard Kimble, a man wrongly tried and convicted for the murder of his wife.
+Produced by the prolific Quinn Martin, The Fugitive Starred David Janssen as Doctor Richard Kimble, a man wrongly tried and convicted for the murder of his wife, Helen.

-Kimble's single-minded quest enthralled audiences world-wide as he crossed the USA in pursuit of his wife’s killer, whilst trying to escape the clutches of the law himself, and in particular the man responsible for his capture, his police escort Lieutenant Gerard.
+Kimble’s single-minded quest enthralled audiences worldwide as he crossed the USA in pursuit of his wife’s killer, whilst trying to escape the clutches of the law himself, and in particular the man responsible for his capture, his police escort Lieutenant Gerard (Barry Morse).

-Prisoners in the USA regularly wrote to Janssen saying that they had been framed too; convicts on a chain gang in the deep south threatened to riot when a warden said he's stop them watching The Fugitive, and old ladies reported sightings of suspicious one-armed men.
+Prisoners in the USA regularly wrote to Janssen saying that they had been framed too, convicts on a chain gang in the deep south threatened to riot when a warden said he’d stop them watching The Fugitive, and old ladies reported sightings of suspicious one-armed men.

 In Britain, when Granada TV suddenly stopped showing the series halfway through, 600 Liverpool factory girls formed an action committee to persuade the company to change its mind.
 Shortly afterwards it returned to English TV.